 \section{Results}

-We here show results of the 21cm-line image prediction by our cGAN network, the power spectrum and the 21cm-LAE cross power spectrum.
-We have 7 training data sets (i.e. $H_1$, $H_2$, $H_3$, $S_{l,2}$, $S_{l,3}$, $S_{h,2}$ and $S_{h,3}$) for deep and ultra deep surveys.
+We here show results of the 21\,cm-line image prediction by our cGAN network, the power spectrum and the 21cm-LAE cross power spectrum.
+We have 7 training datasets (i.e. $H_1$, $H_2$, $H_3$, $S_{l,2}$, $S_{l,3}$, $S_{h,2}$ and $S_{h,3}$) for deep and ultra deep surveys.
 Thus, 14 different networks are developed.

 The structure of this section is as follows.
 We first check the property of data used for training in section \ref{sec:5.1}.
-Next, we compare the predicted images, their auto-power spectra and cross correlation coefficients with those of true images in sections \ref{sec:5.2} and \ref{sec:5.3}.
-In section \ref{sec:5.4}, in order to see the robustness of our method, we attempt to predict 21cm-line images of $H_2$ model using networks trained with data sets of other models.
-Finally, the detectability of cross-power spectrum between the observed 21cm-line image and predicted image is discussed in section \ref{sec:5.5}, and we attempt to estimate 21cm-line auto-power spectrum using the cross-power spectrum in \ref{sec:5.6}.
-Note that the true morel is identical to the model used for training network in this section except in \ref{sec:5.4}.
+Next, we compare the predicted images, their auto-power spectra and cross correlation coefficients with those of target images in sections \ref{sec:5.2} and \ref{sec:5.3}.
+In section \ref{sec:5.4}, in order to see the robustness of our method, we attempt to predict 21\,cm-line images of $H_2$ model using networks trained with datasets of other models.
+Finally, the detectability of cross-power spectrum between the observed 21\,cm-line image and predicted image is discussed in section \ref{sec:5.5}, and we attempt to estimate 21\,cm-line auto-power spectrum using the cross-power spectrum in \ref{sec:5.6}.
+Note that the correct model is identical to the model used for the training network in this section except in \ref{sec:5.4}.